 WriteToLogFile "PowerShell log file message"

-In the above example the PowerShell log file will be created on the name as today’s date and time.
+In the above example, the PowerShell log file will be created on the name as today’s date and time.

-PowerShell create log file if not exists
+Create a log file if not exists in PowerShell

 Now, let us see how to create a log file if not exists in PowerShell.